 Hello neighbors.
 It’s February!
 That means romance is in the air as Valentine’s Day approaches.
-But what’s sure to break your heart is the vast amount of waste we toss into our One Big Bin in the name of love.
-In 2017, Americans were expected to spend $18.2 billion dollars trying to help cupid’s aim stay true.
+But what’s sure to break your heart is the vast amount of waste we toss into your One Big Bin in the name of love.
+In 2024, Americans are expected to spend $27.5 billion dollars trying to help cupid’s aim stay true.
 With the majority of those dollars spent on greeting cards, candy and fresh-cut flowers, a huge amount of trash is littered across lover’s lane on behalf of Saint Valentine.

 But fear not!
 With a little bit of preparation and a touch of creativity, you can turn on the charm while reducing the harm to the environment.